is the latest version of my Index page dated November 2018. I

 gauge tour is that we start from

-country east to Nanjing stopping at narrow gauge lines along the way.
+country east to Zhengzhou stopping at narrow gauge lines along the way.

 The route from Guangyuan (the city close to Rongshan, 4 hours north of